-This focuses on best practice for gender inclusiveness and is being written by and Greta Gober, a media researcher, IAWRT board member and chair of the gender mainstreaming committee, following research conducted by Ann Mabel Sanyuas, a journalist/researcher specialising in gender and development.
-It is based on the GMP pilot study and additional research collecting and compiling experiences and examples of best practices focusing particularly on South Africa, Tanzania, Kenya, Uganda, and India.
-It is due to be officially launched in Norway early in 2019.
+A handbook which focuses on best practice for gender inclusiveness written by Greta Gober, a media researcher, IAWRT board member and chair of the Gender Mainstreaming Committee, based on her research and that conducted by Ann Mabel Sanyuas, a journalist/researcher specialising in gender and development, is the culmination of the 2018-9 project.
+It is based on the GMP pilot study and additional research collecting and compiling experiences and examples of best practices, focusing particularly on South Africa, Tanzania, Kenya, Uganda, and India.
+It is due to be officially launched in Norway in 2019.

 The GMP 2018 focus

 ● Why gender equality is important and what items related to gender equality are more often reported by women journalists and neglected by males?

 ● How journalists, editors, and producers understand the importance of gender balance in the media, and what works best to convey the message of gender equality to media practitioners.

 ● How journalists, editors, and producers see the need for concrete guidelines on how gender equality can be realized in the media

 ● What strategies are helpful in keeping gender equality in focus throughout the daily difficulties and challenges of media work.